 Researchers from the University of Toledo may have discovered exactly how blue light damages your eyes.
 Focusing on a certain molecule that our photoreceptors require to be able to see called the retinal molecule.
 What they discovered was that when these retinal molecules were exposed to blue light, they were producing a toxic chemical that would actually kill the photoreceptor cells over time.
 Even though researchers are barely scratching the surface when it comes to how blue light affects our eyes, that doesn’t mean we can’t be more proactive about protecting our eyes from blue light.

 There has been much talk about blue light blocking glasses, and digital eye strain.
 But digital eye strain isn’t the only thing we are truly worried about.
 You can strain your eyes just as much by focusing on a book for too long.
 What we are worried about is protecting our eyes from the long-term damage it would get from being overexposed to blue light.
-Too much blue light can lead to permanent damage or loss of vision.
-Therefore if you spend extended periods of time in front of digital devices, you should be wearing some sort of blue light blocking glasses.
+Too much blue light can potentially lead to permanent damage or loss of vision, we currently don’t know for sure how much damage could even be possible with blue light from our devices but I am not risking my only two eyes.
+Therefore, if you spend extended periods of time in front of digital devices, you should be wearing some sort of blue light blocking glasses.

 Don’t wear glasses?
 Here are some of the best blue light blocking computer screen protectors.